English

 Jerry White, the Socialist Equality Party candidate for US vice president, denounced the Intel job cuts in a post on X/Twitter:

 The mass layoffs spreading through tech, auto, logistics and other industries are the result of a deliberate class policy.
-The threat of unemployment is being used to terrorize workers at Michigan Medicine, Boeing, Chicago Public Schools and throughout the economy, who want to fight for substantial wage improvements to protect their families against the ravages of inflation.
+The threat of unemployment is being used to terrorize workers at Michigan Medicine, Boeing, Chicago Public Schools and throughout the economy who want to fight for substantial wage improvements to protect their families against the ravages of inflation.

 Workers must respond by mapping out an independent course of action based on their own class interests.
 Against the ruling class program of war, austerity and dictatorship, the working class must advance a strategy of global unity against the capitalist profit system aimed at placing the banks, transport and industry under the democratic ownership and control of the working class.

 This means expanding the network of rank-and-file committees to fight to defend every job.
-At the same time, workers throughout the world must unite to fight for socialism, so that great advances in technology like AI and automation can be used to shorten the work week and greatly increase the living standards of workers, not throw them into the unemployment lines.
+At the same time, workers throughout the world must unite to fight for socialism, so that great advances in technology like AI and automation can be used to shorten the work week and greatly increase the living standards of workers, not throw them onto the unemployment lines.

 Loading Tweet ...